Botulinum toxin Advanced Uses

 The orbicularis oris is a muscle that encircles the mouth just under the skin, and it allows you to “pucker-up”, as they say.
 Activities like kissing, drinking through a straw or whistling are common actions that use this muscle.
 Not just smokers get these lines; age, genetics, sun exposure and a host of other factors can lead to these lines even in people who have never smoked.

-Exposure to the elements (photodamage), loss of collagen and elastin, as well as laxity of the platysma neck muscle contributes to the formation of horizontal neck wrinkles and lines.
-These horizontal neck lines can be greatly reduced with Bo-tox Cosmetic.
-While it may require more Bo-tox Cosmetic to treat neck lines than other facial areas, the results should last longer, because there is less muscle movement on the neck.
-If a patient is diligent in returning for repeat treatments as soon as the effects of the Bo-tox subsides, over time, the etching of the lines may be eliminated.
+Exposure to the elements (photodamage), loss of collagen and elastin, as well as laxity of the platysma neck muscle contributes to the formation of neck wrinkles and lines.
+The vertical neck lines can be greatly reduced with botulinum toxin A. While it may require more bo-tox to treat neck lines than other facial areas, the results should last longer, because there is less muscle movement on the neck.

 First, a little explanation of why the mentalis muscle causes these skin conditions.
 The mentalis is a strong muscle that covers the bulk of the chin.
 The muscle is attached to the underlying bone but also has numerous attachments directly into the skin of the chin, allowing for the dimpling effect.
 With repeated movement of this muscle over time, combined with general skin aging, eventually the skin develops the small lines and creases we described above.
 To treat this condition, Bo-tox is injected into the mentalis muscle, usually in two separate injections near the tip of the chin on either side of the midline.
 Caution should be used with the amount of Bo-tox injected, as too much can affect lower lip movement.
 However, just enough Bo-tox will relax the mentalis and smooth the skin overlying it, effectively relieving a lot of that coarse texture and fine lines.
 Over time, with repeated treatments, it can even result in a dramatic “resurfacing” effect for the skin of the chin.